Estimated Activity Time: 3hrs 50mins (includes 1hr for lunch)

 One of 26 miles of accessible Gulf beaches perfect for picnicking, swimming, shelling or surf fishing.

 Found directly at the center of the trans-gulf migration path on the edge of the Gulf of Mexico, Peveto Woods chenier habitat is ecologically vital to a host of winged wonders — both birds and butterflies.
 It is preserved and maintained by the Baton Rouge Audubon Society.
 In the fall, Peveto Woods is a last stop for food and rest as birds head south over the Gulf.
 In the spring, as birds cross the Gulf heading north, it is the first stop for food and rest.
 It’s a great place for birding, butterfly observation and nature photography.

 Treat yourself to a seafood dinner, po'boy, or choice of plate lunches at one locally owned eateries in the area.
 Click here for listings. *Note you are on the west side of the trail, keep that in mind while searching through listings*

 You’ve completed the west side of the Creole Nature Trail and most of the western spur.
 Head back to the city for more fun.
 Click here for more itineraries and trip ideas.

 Continue your excursion along the Creole Nature Trail by heading east on Hwy.
 82 for a ride on the Cameron Ferry that will take you (in your vehicle!) across the Calcasieu River Ship Channel.
-Keep a sharp eye, porpoises are a common sight among the boats in the ship channel, hoping for a free meal from the shrimp boat nets.
+Keep a sharp eye out as porpoises are a common sight among the boats in the ship channel, hoping for a free meal from the shrimp boat nets or just lazy playing.
 Once you are back on land, head east into Cameron.
 Click here for the Creole Nature Trail – East Side Itinerary and just work your way to Lake Charles, La.